GilbertArdila/GilbertArdila/README.md

 *-web components.*

-we use HTMLElements API to create a web component totally reusable anf proffesional
+we use custon elements, template, shadow DOM and ES6 modules API's to create a web component totally reusable and proffesional

 -[see the site](https://gilbertardila.github.io/web-component/src/index.html)